When a DNA Test Shatters Your Identity

-It was AncestryDNA’s customer service rep who had to break the news to Catherine St. Clair.
+It was AncestryDNA’s customer service rep who had to break the news to Catherine St Clair.

-For her part, St. Clair thought she was inquiring about a technical glitch.
+For her part, St Clair thought she was inquiring about a technical glitch.
 Her brother—the brother who along with three other siblings had gifted her the DNA test for her birthday—wasn’t showing up right in her family tree.
-It was not a glitch, the woman on the line had to explain gently, if this news can ever land gently: The man St. Clair thought of as her brother only shared enough DNA with her to be a half sibling.
+It was not a glitch, the woman on the line had to explain gently, if this news can ever land gently: The man St Clair thought of as her brother only shared enough DNA with her to be a half sibling.
 In fact, she didn’t match any family members on her father’s side.
 Her biological father must be someone else.

-“I looked into a mirror and started crying,” says St. Clair, now 56.
-“I’ve taken my whole life that what I was looking at in the mirror was part my mother and part my dad.
+“I looked into a mirror and started crying,” says St Clair, now 56.
+“I’ve taken for granted my whole life that what I was looking at in the mirror was part my mother and part my dad.
 And now that half of that person I was looking at in the mirror, I didn't know who that was.”

-St. Clair thought she was alone with her loss, and what an odd sort of loss it was.
+St Clair thought she was alone with her loss, and what an odd sort of loss it was.
 She had grown up in a tight-knit religious family in Arkansas, never suspecting a thing.
-Her four older siblings loved her no less her as a half-sister.
+Her four older siblings loved her no less as a half-sister.
 One brother didn’t think it was a big deal at all.
 “He says he wouldn't have been this upset if it happened to him,” she told me.
 “I don’t discuss this topic with him much anymore.”
-St. Clair eventually found her biological father by tracing other matches on Ancestry’s website.
+St Clair eventually found her biological father by tracing other matches on Ancestry’s website.
 He was a stranger her mother knew more than half a century ago.
 The DNA test didn’t erase her happy childhood memories, but it recast her entire life up to now.

-The first time St. Clair met someone who understood this—in the same bone-deep way she did —was online.
+The first time St Clair met someone who understood this—in the same bone-deep way she did—was online.
 She saw that Delilah, the popular radio host, had asked, on her Facebook page, if anyone had learned anything interesting from DNA tests.
-Well, sure, St. Clair thought.
+Well, sure, St Clair thought.
 She replied that she had just found out her dad was not her biological father.
 An hour later, a woman who saw the comment messaged her saying, “Oh my god I thought I was the only one.”
 For the next three hours, they feverishly sent messages back and forth.
 They cried.
 They shared their fears and anxieties.
 They realized they weren’t crazy for feeling those fears and anxieties.
-“By the time we finished talking, we were both emotionally drained,” says St. Clair.
+“By the time we finished talking, we were both emotionally drained,” says St Clair.
 “Nothing’s really changed for either of us but we feel better just because we had somebody to talk to.”

-St. Clair went looking for more people to talk to.
+St Clair went looking for more people to talk to.
 She looked for support groups.
 She found none.
-So, being the type to take things in her own hands, St. Clair started a group on Facebook called DNA NPE Friends, where NPE refers to “not parent expected.”
-(NPE comes from the genetic genealogy term “nonpaternity event,” which St. Clair and others have refashioned to include both parents; another increasingly common term is “misattributed parentage.”)
+So, being the type to take things in her own hands, St Clair started a group on Facebook called DNA NPE Friends, where NPE refers to “not parent expected.”
+(NPE comes from the genetic genealogy term “nonpaternity event,” which St Clair and others have refashioned to include both parents; another increasingly common term is “misattributed parentage.”)

-“Each person comes into our group thinking they are a freak,” says St. Clair.
+“Each person comes into our group thinking they are a freak,” says St Clair.
 And then they find each other.
 A year later, DNA NPE Friends—just one of several secret Facebook groups for misattributed parentage—has amassed more than 1,000 members.

 These are boom times for consumer DNA tests.
 The number of people who have mailed in their saliva for genetic insights doubled during 2017, reaching a total of more than 12 million.
 Most people are curious where their ancestors came from.
 A few are interested in health.
 Some are adoptees or children conceived from sperm donation who are explicitly looking for their biological parents.
 DNA testing companies like 23andMe and AncestryDNA regularly tout happy reunions on their websites.